JudeYu99/academic-website/content/post/bioinformatics/index.md

 3. Use informatics to process data
 4. Look at the problem from the perspective of systems biology

-Recommendation reading by Xiaole Shirley Liu: [Levels of Bioinformatics Research](http://www.longwoodgenomics.org/2014/10/11/levels-of-bioinformatics-research/).
+Recommendation reading about bioinformatics by Xiaole Shirley Liu: [Levels of Bioinformatics Research](http://www.longwoodgenomics.org/2014/10/11/levels-of-bioinformatics-research/).

 {{< figure src="Bioinformatics.png" title="Bioinformatics / Computational & Systems Biology" >}}